hollasynth/scanner4/docs/README.md

 There are two adjustable settings: the CV offset trimming for the VCAs (TR1 - TR4) and the scanner sensitivity (TR5).

+To trim the VCA offsets, first unplug any patch cables.
+Put the switch in VCA position.
+Turn the input attenuators to zero and the initial gain knobs full clockwise: each VCA will be fully on but receiving 0 signal.
+Measure the output on channel 1 with a voltmeter and adjust TR1 until the output is as close to 0V as possible.
+Do the same with channel 2 and TR2, and then the remaining channels.

+Alternatively, if you do not have a multimeter, you can trim by ear.
+Set the switch to VCA position.
+Turn the input attenuators and initial gain knobs to zero.
+Send a 50Hz square wave into the CV input of the channel you are trimming, and monitor the audio output.
+Adjust the trimmer (TR1 for channel 1, etc) until the output is as quiet as possible.

+TR5 adjusts the rate at which the scanner fades from one channel to another.
+This should simply be adjusted to taste.